edwardoriordan/sass-utilities/README.md

 Compass plugin with various Sass script utility functions.
 Includes

-* Functions to test if a variable, mixing and function exists
+* Functions to test if a variable, mixing and function exists (these now exist in Sass 3.3 - https://github.com/nex3/sass/pull/821)
 * Variable interpolation

 ## Installation